Eureka Math vs Singapore Math

 The uncertainty gets to one of the biggest differences between the Singapore Math and Eureka Math programs: Lacking an international track record and student-friendly resources, Eureka makes learning math not only less interesting and but also less accessible for young students.

-Is the Eureka Math program the same as Engage New York?
+Is the Eureka Math program the same as Engage New York curriculum?

 Eureka Math was formerly commonly known as the Engage NY math curriculum or NYS math modules in 2014-2022.
-Seeing a great need in helping schools with the implementation of the new CCSS in Mathematics, the New York State Education Department allocated public funds to create the Engage NY curriculum.
+Seeing a great need in helping schools with the implementation of the new CCSS in Mathematics, the New York State Education Department allocated public funds to create the Engage New York curriculum.

 The contract to create the new math program was awarded to the Great Minds Corp. in 2012.
 That company created the Engage NY curriculum, which was subsequently transformed into Eureka Math.